fmedery/k3s-RaspberryPi/README.md

 * The `init.sh` script has only been tested on MacOS but should be OK on Linux.
 * I live in Canada so all the hardware can be bought from there.

+# TODO

+* Generate a SSH key pair for the project
+* Automate K3S bootstrap in `post-install.txt`

 # Hardware

 * Raspberry Pi 3 Model B+: